Mind the Gap: Norm-Aware Adaptive Robust Loss for Multivariate Least-Squares Problems: Results

 The bottom two rows of \Cref{tab:pomerleau_table_error} give the median number of iterations to convergence and the median convergence time for all RLFs, taken across all datasets.
-Adaptive MB converges in fewer iterations than the other adaptive approaches, and, despite the additional optimization step involved, converges in less time.
-Note that this study was conducted using non-optimized \textsc{MATLAB} code, and timing results are included for relative comparison.
-On average, the fixed RLFs were not able to converge to the specified tolerances within 50 iterations and produced much larger errors than the adaptive RLFs, highlighting the effectiveness of adaptive methods.
+Adaptive MB converges in fewer iterations than \secondupdate{all the other methods surveyed and, despite the additional optimization step involved, converges in less time than the other adaptive methods.} Note that this study was conducted using non-optimized \textsc{MATLAB} code, and timing results are included for relative comparison.
+On average, the fixed RLFs produced larger \secondupdate{median errors and more severe failures} than the adaptive RLFs, highlighting the effectiveness of adaptive methods.

 \Cref{tab:pomerleau_table_performance} shows the success rate of each RLF for the different datasets.
-A trial is considered successful if the RLF is able to reduce \textit{both} the rotation and translation error over the initial perturbation.
-Unsurprisingly, the adaptive RLFs outperform the fixed RLFs in every environment, and of these the proposed Adaptive MB RLF has the highest success rate.
+A trial is considered successful if the RLF is able to reduce \textit{both} the rotation and translation error over the initial perturbation. \secondupdate{With the exception of Var.
+Trimmed}, the adaptive RLFs generally outperform the fixed RLFs \secondupdate{across the different environments, however of all the methods surveyed} the proposed Adaptive MB RLF has the highest success rate.

 These improvements have been realized solely from a modification to the association weights $w_{ij}$ in \eqref{eqn:pcalignment}.
 Adaptive MB is able to improve on existing methods because it \textit{avoids downweighting inliers}, leading to lower median errors, lower variability, and fewer iterations to convergence.